AcademySoftwareFoundation/openexr/docs/TechnicalIntroduction.rst

        input to the compressor is short, adding the header tends to offset any size reduction of the input.)
    * - ZIPS (lossless)
-     - Uses the open source zlib library for compression.
+     - Uses the open source deflate library for IETF RFC 1950 compression.
        Unlike ZIP compression, this operates one scan line at a time.
    * - ZIP (lossless)
-     - Differences between horizontally adjacent pixels are compressed using the open source zlib library.
-ZIP decompression is faster than PIZ decompression, but ZIP compression is significantly slower.
+     - Differences between horizontally adjacent pixels are compressed using the open source deflate library for IETF RFC 1950 compression.
+ZIP decompression is faster than PIZ decompression, but ZIP may be larger.
 Photographic images tend to shrink to between 45 and 55 percent of their uncompressed size.

        Multi-resolution files are often used as texture maps for 3D renderers.
 For this application, fast read accesses are usually more